corvus-dotnet/Corvus.JsonSchema/README.md

 Builds on System.Text.Json to provide a rich object model over JSON data, with validation for well-known types.

-### Corvus.Json.JsonSchema
+### Corvus.Json.JsonSchema.*

-An object model for working with JSON Schema documents. *This does not provide validation of data - it is purely a model for reading,  writing, and validating JSON Schema documents of various flavours.*
+Object models for working with JSON Schema documents. *This does not provide validation of data - it is purely a model for reading,  writing, and validating JSON Schema documents of various flavours.*

 ### Corvus.Json.CodeGeneration.Abstractions